 Click on serving size to scale this recipe

 - Prepare the ingredients: peel and rough chop the garlic, squeeze the lemon juice, drain and rinse the chickpeas or cook and drain them if you are using dried chickpeas

-- Place the chopped garlic, lemon juice and tahini sauce into a food processor and process until all of the ingredients are blended together
+- Place the chopped garlic, lemon juice and tahini sauce into a food processor and process until all of the ingredients are blended together and slightly fluffy.

-- Add the chickpeas to the food processor bowl and process until the mixture becomes crumbly
+- Add the chickpeas to the food processor bowl and process until the mixture becomes crumbly.

-- Add the cumin, and process while gradually adding up to 1/4 cup of water until the hummus becomes creamy and to the texture that you like
+- Add the cumin, and process while gradually adding up to ¼ cup of water until the hummus becomes creamy and to the texture that you like